andreped/super-ml-pets/README.md

 4. Need to install Tesseract separately (depends on operating system).
 See [here](https://github.com/UB-Mannheim/tesseract/wiki).

 ## Usage
-For training in simulated environment, run:
+For training in simulated environment, using default arguments, run:
 ```bash
 python main.py
 ```

 The script supports arguments.
-Too see what is possible run:
+To see what is possible, run:
 ```bash
 python main.py --help
 ```